ReadonlyREST

 3. Patch Elasticsearch

-If you are using Elasticsearch 8.0.x or newer, you need an extra post-installation step.
-Depending on the Elasticsearch version, this command might tweak the main Elasticsearch installation files and/or copy some jars to plugins/readonlyrest directory.
+If you are using Elasticsearch 6.5.x or newer, you need an extra post-installation step.
+Depending on the Elasticsearch version, this command might tweak the main Elasticsearch installation files and/or copy some jars to plugins/readonlyrest

-Please note that the tool assumes that you run it from the root of your ES installation directory or the default installation directory is /usr/share/elasticsearch.
-But if you want or need, you can instruct it where your Elasticsearch is installed by executing one of tool's command with --es-path parameter:
+Please note that the tool assumes that you run it from the root of your ES installation directory or the default installation directory is /usr/share/elasticsearch

 or

-NB: In case of any problems with the ror-tools, please call:
+NB: In case of any problems with the ror-tools

 4.Create settings file